keu/docs/astro/data-protection.md

 All internal service communication within the data plane is transmitted using TLS 1.2 and secure ciphers.

-Every cluster in your data plane has its own certificates which were generated when the cluster was created and signed by the Let’s Encrypt certificate authority (CA).
-The certificates are automatically renewed every 90 days.
-To enhance the security of data plane clusters, Astronomer will soon remove public IPs and the requirement to sign certificates with a public CA.
+Every cluster in your data plane has its own certificates which were generated when the cluster was created and signed by Astronomer's certificate management platform.
+The certificates are automatically renewed every 90 days, and no longer require public ingress as part of the certificate signing process.

 ## Encryption at rest